nova-omnia/lernello/.github/pull_request_template.md

 # Description

+## ✨ Key Changes

-Provide a summary of the key changes introduced in this pull request.
+> _Replace this section with a summary of the key changes introduced in this pull request._

+---

+## 🚧 Incomplete Areas / Discussion Points

-Highlight any areas of the code that are incomplete or require further discussion for better understanding.
+> _Replace this section to highlight any areas of the code that are incomplete or require further discussion for better understanding._

 ## Checklist